How Fats and Used Cooking Oils are Low Carbon Renewable Resources

 DAR PRO Solutions transforms used cooking oil, fats and grease trap materials into valuable new resources that contribute to a more sustainable world.
 We process organic meat byproducts and used cooking oils to create biodiesel, renewable diesel, and nutritional ingredients for livestock feed and pet food.
 The processed oils, fats and fatty acids are also used for industrial and commercial purposes, and can be found in a variety of consumer products used in homes across the world.
-When possible, DAR PRO repurposes trap material as fuel for our processing plant operations, or where permitted, as a fertilizer for non-food vegetation.

 Our company is answering the world's need for sustainable, low carbon fuels.